lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular-with-baobab.md

 });
 ```

 Note the `form` variable.
 It holds the temporary values of the HTML inputs.
-The `addFoo` function receive this as the parameter, and change the value of the tree.
+The `addFoo` function receives this as the parameter, and changes the value of the tree.
 We'll call `addFoo` with a button `ng-click`, but that's a design decision.
-It could also be on the input `ng-change`, for instance.
+It could also be done with the input `ng-change`, for instance.
 Let's see the view code:

 ```html
 <div ng-controller="FooCtrl as c">